maehr/awesome-digital-history/README.md

 ## Encyclopaedias

-- [www.europeana.eu/](https://www.europeana.eu/) - We transform the world with culture!
-We want to build on Europe’s rich heritage and make it easier for people to use, whether for work, for learning or just for fun.
 - [hls-dhs-dss.ch/](https://hls-dhs-dss.ch/) - The Historical Dictionary of Switzerland (HLS) is a scientifically compiled, networked, up-to-date and multimedia specialist dictionary on Swiss history.
 - [histhub.ch/](https://histhub.ch/) - The platform manages standard data on Swiss history on the one hand and develops digital tools for networking databases on the other.
 - [industriekultur.ch/](https://industriekultur.ch/) - Industriekultur Schweiz makes the most important witnesses of Switzerland's industrial past visible and records them in a national online inventory.